 - appreciation of marketing and PR methods along with commercial understanding

-- strong administrative skills, possibly including numeracy
+- strong administrative skills, including numeracy

-- initiative, creativity and ability to be forward-thinking
+- initiative, creativity and good forward thinking

 - research, analysis and planning skills